 Stack Overflow (SO) is the most popular site for software developers, providin snippets and free-form text on a wide v software artifacts, questions and answer for example when bugs in code snippet to work with a more recent library ver code snippet is edited for clarity.
 To be a on SO evolves, we built SOTorrent, an official SO data dump.
 SOTorrent provid tory of SO content at the level of whole code blocks.
-It connects SO posts to othe URLs from text blocks and by collecting software developed to the software to the software software to the software sof
+It connects SO posts to othe URLs from text blocks and by collecting the software to the software